Irpin: Economy

 There are 22 industrial manufacturers operating in the Irpin region.
 The city has close to one thousand enterprises of various forms of ownership.
 The most notable are Peremoha Industrial Complex of Irpin (bricks, reinforced concrete components, heat insulation and sound proofing materials), Irpinmash (gears for agricultural industry), Perun Trading Firm (books), KATECH-electro Private Commercial and Manufacturing Company (cabling and wiring products), Irpintorfmash factory (construction materials), and a furniture factory, just to name some.

 The agricultural sector of Irpin provides the capital of Ukraine, Kyiv, with potatoes and other vegetables.

 The city is also a health resort area known for its recreational facilities.

+Demographics

+As of the 2001 Ukrainian census, Irpin had a population of 40,593 inhabitants.
+The population is overwhelmingly Ukrainian, yet sizeable Russian, Belarusian, Polish and Moldovan minorities reside in the city.
+The exact ethnic composition was as follows:

 Sport

 The city has a well developed sports infrastructure.
 At some point it used to host several professional football clubs, among which are Dynamo Irpin (later known as FC Ros Bila Tserkva), Nafkom-Akademiya (later known as FC Nafkom Brovary), and others.

 In the summer of 2016 a newly built small city stadium was opened in the city.

 There is also a sports school, a football academy, and several other sports organizations such as a rugby club.
 A number of sports events are conducted regularly at the city's stadium.